yandex-cloud/docs/en/api-gateway/qa/index.md

 ---
-title: "{{ api-gw-full-name }}.
-Questions and answers"
+title: "Yandex API Gateway.
+FAQ"
-description: "How do I get the logs of my activity in {{ api-gw-name }}?
-For more information, see Data requests."
+description: "How to get the logs of my work in the API Gateway service.
+Read more in the Data Requests section."
 ---

 # General questions about {{ api-gw-name }}